ginglis13/dotfiles/README.md

 # dotfiles

 This repository contains most if not all of the dotfiles/config files I use on my machine.
-I keep this up to date w my arch linux machine.
 Screenshots included below.
 Configs can mostly be found in the `.config/` dir, with the exception being vim, with `.vim/` containing those files.

 ### Screenshots